What is content marketing?

 While content marketing is wider than social media marketing, in today’s modern world, social media is one of the most popular platforms for distributing content.

 Social media marketing should fit within wider marketing efforts.
 So, if a business or charity has an existing content marketing strategy, then any efforts with content on social media should fit within this.
 However, it’s for small businesses and for many charities it’s rare for a robust content marketing to exist.
-If this is the case it’s possible to do a great job of content marketing on social alone.
+And few smaller businesses or charities really do content marketing in the true sense, investing heavily in content creation.
+But you can still learn tips to get the most out of the content you do create.

 How to craft a content strategy for your brand